Community Relations In Schools (CRIS)

-Over subsequent years CRIS’ work has expanded beyond the classroom to include the wider education community and a whole school approach.
-Our portfolio of work now includes:
+CRIS’ work expands beyond the classroom to include the wider education community and a whole school approach.
+Our portfolio of work includes:

-- Foundation to Key Stage 4 curriculum linked Community Relations syllabuses, resources and programmes.
+- The delivery of Foundation to Key Stage 4 curriculum linked Community Relations syllabuses, resources and programmes for pupils

-- Foundation to Key Stage 4 curriculum linked Community Relations teacher training programmes.
+- Continuing Professional Development and Initial Teacher Training for Foundation to Key Stage 4 curriculum linked Community Relations approaches

 - Teacher training programmes and resources on “Flags, Emblems and Contentious Issues”.